 This guide is here to answer two basic questions.

 The short answer is YES to both of these questions.

 Pumpkin is very nutritious for dogs.
 But be careful, not all pumpkins are created equal.

 The pumpkin that you carve for Halloween, for example, is potentially full of mold and bacteria after it’s been sitting on your front porch for several weeks.
 It’s not a good idea to feed any pumpkin you are using as decor to your dog.
 Don’t take the risk.

-Instead, use seeds and the flesh of FRESH pumpkins.
+Instead, use the seeds and the flesh of FRESH pumpkins.
 These are both safe for your dog.
-Pumpkin parts can go rancid very quickly so if you choose to serve raw pumpkin it’s vital that it is the freshest you can find.
+Pumpkin can go rancid very quickly so if you choose to serve raw pumpkin it’s vital that it is the freshest you can find.

-As we mentioned, both raw and cooked pumpkin is safe for dogs, but you can not beat the ease of canned pumpkin.
+As we mentioned, both raw and cooked pumpkin is safe for dogs, but you cannot beat the ease of canned pumpkin.

 Canned Pumpkin For Dogs